 In summary, AHS uses a very select group of contractors that are usually not local to their coverage areas (except for small appliances), resulting in long wait times for estimates and repairs.
 The question arises: Why would this be the case when there are numerous licensed/insured businesses in my metropolitan area (the 3rd largest city in the state with a population of near 200,000) that could provide adequate, affordable, high volume service?
 I think the answer becomes clear when you think about their reimbursement model.
 It seems that AHS grossly under compensates their contractors, requiring them to use the aforementioned fraudulent business practices to make profit.
 AHS benefits by not having to pay the contractors a fair price for performing their warranty-covered repairs.
 The contractor makes their profit then by charging the client for additional non-covered items that didn't really need to be repaired.
 The only one who doesn't benefit is the warranty consumer, who not only pays their premiums to AHS, but also pays a $60 fee for the initial service calls, then pays the extra money for the "non-covered" items.
 The key is, when you add in the $35 premiums per month, the scenario B above actually looks way better financially.
 So, in conclusion: don't ever buy an American Home Shield warranty!

-Review about: American Home Shield Estimate.
+Product or Service Mentioned: American Home Shield Estimate.